moodleou/moodle-qtype_pmatchjme/readme.md

 ## Installation and set-up

-This plugin should be compatible with Moodle 3.4+.
 This question type requires that the pmatch question type https://github.com/moodleou/moodle-qtype_pmatch/ to be installed in order to work.